$E_n$-cell attachments and a local-to-global principle for homological stability

-The chains on a $C$-charged space have the structure of a $C$-charged chain complex.
-Both $C$-charged spaces and $C$-charged chain complexes are symmetric monoidal categories using the cartesian and tensor products respectively: $(X \times Y)(\bc) = \bigsqcup_{\bc'+\bc''=\bc} X(\bc') \times X(\bc'')$ and $(A \otimes B)(\bc) = \bigoplus_{\bc'+\bc''=\bc} A(\bc') \otimes B(\bc'')$.
-The operad $\cdt$ can be given the structure of a $C$-charged space by considering all elements to have charge $0$ and as a consequence the singular chains on $\cdt$ also have the structure of a $C$-charged chain complex.
-This means that we can make sense of an $\cdt$-algebra in $C$-charged spaces or $C$-charged chain complexes.
-Note that the forgetful functor from $C$-charged spaces or chain complexes to spaces or chain complexes is only symmetric monoidal if $C$ is a monoid.
-Thus, $\cdt$-algebras in $C$-charged spaces or $C$-charged chain complexes are not necessarily $\cdt$-algebras in the underlying category.
+The operad $\cdt$ can be considered as an operad in $C$-charged spaces, by declaring all elements to have charge $0$.
+Note that the forgetful functor from $C$-charged spaces, simplicial sets or chain complexes to spaces, simplicial sets or chain complexes is only symmetric monoidal if $C$ is a monoid.
+Thus, $\cdt$-algebras in $C$-charged spaces, simplicial sets or chain complexes are not necessarily $\cdt$-algebras in the underlying category.